For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘When you see these words engraved on a stone wall, this will be a sign to you.
 Then shall they be engraved in your soul, and only then shall you know in truth, you have conquered.’

-I didn’t know what he meant about these words being engraved on a stone wall, yet such ancient wisdom would be good for me to remember.
+I didn’t know what he meant about these words being engraved on a stone wall; nevertheless, such ancient wisdom would be well-advised for me to remember.
 Coming from Virgil would make it even better.

 Then, later in the day, while we were on the deck outside smoking some of Eli’s freshly rolled baccy, Mo unexpectantly proposed we go to London.
 ‘Whenever you’re ready, James,’ he said, ‘we can book an instant flight to visit you and see how he’s getting along.
-Not because it’s lonesome, but because we think it would be good for you to reassure yourself that he’s still alive.’
+Not because it’s lonesome; rather, because it would be good for you to reassure yourself that he remains alive.’

 ‘Kind of mixing your pronouns, aren’t you?’